-For the third straight year, our executive compensation program received substantial shareholder support and was approved, on an advisory basis, by 98.7% of the votes cast at the 2013 annual stockholder meeting.
-Our Compensation Committee believes that this vote reflected our shareholders' strong support of the compensation decisions made by the Committee for Cross Country's Named Executive Officers for 2013.
-The Company considered these results and made decisions consistent with our compensation philosophy and objectives over the past year.
+As part of its compensation setting process, the Committee also considers the results of the prior year's shareholders advisory vote on our executive compensation to provide useful feedback regarding whether shareholders believe the Committee is achieving its goal of designing an executive compensation program that promotes the best interests of the Company and its shareholders by providing its executives with the appropriate compensation and meaningful incentives.
+For the sixth straight year, our 2015 executive compensation program received substantial shareholder support and was approved, on an advisory basis, by 98.4% of the votes cast at the 2016 annual stockholder meeting.
+Our Compensation Committee believes that this vote reflected our shareholders' strong support of the compensation decisions made by the Committee for our NEOs for 2016.